rmadar/pandoc-templates/README.md

 This second slide can be very long, it will be splitted among various slides thanks to the attribute '.allowframebreaks'

+This second slide can be very long, it will be splitted among various slides thanks to the attribute '.allowframebreaks' This second slide can be very long, it will be splitted among various slides thanks to the attribute '.allowframebreaks' This second slide can be very long, it will be splitted among various slides thanks to the attribute '.allowframebreaks' This second slide can be very long, it will be splitted among various slides thanks to the attribute '.allowframebreaks' This second slide can be very long, it will be splitted among various slides thanks to the attribute '.allowframebreaks' This second slide can be very long, it will be splitted among various slides thanks to the attribute '.allowframebreaks' This second slide can be very long, it will be splitted among various slides thanks to the attribute '.allowframebreaks' This second slide can be very long, it will be splitted among various slides thanks to the attribute '.allowframebreaks'

 # Very poor second section

 ## Conclusion and outlooks